stevahnes/figma-plugins/packages/figma-retro-snake/README.md

 Bringing the retro game we all love into Figma, Snake!

 Control the wriggly being with either "W+A+S+D" or Arrow Keys and grow it by feeding it with food.
-Yums!
+Yums~

 As they all say, the longer the better, or is it?

+In any case, when the game ends just press "ENTER" on the keyboard or click the "RESTART" button to respawn and beat your best score!